Carol Harrison

 About me

 Sessions for children and young people may differ from counselling for adults, and will depend on your child’s age, specific needs and their development.
-Therapeutic Play sessions are facilitated through various ways of play and sometimes I use different techniques to help your child make sense of their feelings.
+Therapeutic Play sessions are facilitated through various ways of play and by using different techniques this supports your child make sense of their feelings and the world around them.
 This may include creative play, role play, including activities of your child's choice.
-In all instances the sessions will be adapted and tailored to meet your child's needs.
+Talking therapy for teenagers is supported with resources journaling and creativity.
+In all instances the sessions will be adapted and tailored to meet the young persons needs needs.

 Testimonial